pedroirineu5/pedroirineu5/README.md

 <h1 align="center">Hi 👋, I'm Pedro Henrique</h1>
 <h3 align="center">A CS student from Brazil, trying to be a true developer</h3>

-- ✔ 2 years of experience with Python + Selenium.
 - 📫 How to reach me **pedrohenriqueirineu@gmail.com**
 - 🔶 English level: B1 Intermediate